digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 You already have `Firewalls` in place to allow or restrict traffic, which is an important security measure as well. `VPCs` isolate your resources (`Droplets`, `Load Balancers`, etc) between clusters in same or different regions.
 The `Egress` use case, is more related to how you control and route traffic between VPCs.
 An `Egress Gateway` is just a `NAT Gateway` in essence.

-This guide is about setting up an `Egress Gateway` to control and route traffic between a `Kubernetes` cluster (e.g. `DOKS`) or a `Droplet`, from one `VPC` to another, in same or different regions.
+This guide is about setting up an `Egress Gateway` to control and route traffic between a `Kubernetes` cluster (e.g. `DOKS`) or a `Droplet` from one `VPC` to another, in same or different regions.
 Another use case is to allow secure connections to an external service, like a managed database for example.
 The `Egress Gateway` is usually deployed to a dedicated machine with a `static public IP` (or `floating IP`, in case of `DigitalOcean`), and runs dedicated software.
 Such an example is [Netmaker](https://github.com/gravitl/netmaker), which you will discover in this tutorial.

 ## Table of Contents